The Midlands: Whimsy and Pathos

 An exhibition by Mandy Hunniford.

-Explore the gothic and the whimsy that can be found in the natural and human-made worlds in this remarkable landscape.
+Tasmania's midlands have always held a sense of haunting beauty and mystery for Queenstown-born artist Mandy Hunniford.
+Explore the gothic and the whimsy that can be found in the natural and man-made worlds in this remarkable landscape.

-Mandy Hunniford is the fourth generation of her family to come from Queenstown, a mining town situated on the West Coast of Tasmania.
-As a child, this dramatic landscape had a significant impact and created a lifelong artistic and ancestral pull.
+Mandy Hunniford is a fourth generation of her family to come from Queenstown, a mining town situated on the West Coast of Tasmania.
+As a child, this dramatic landscape had a significant impact and has created a lifelong artistic and ancestral pull.
 Later Mandy moved north with her family to live near the beach at Port Sorell where she was encouraged to paint.
-Early works reveal a creative interest in this beach as well as her mother’s gardens which later lead to various interpretations of flowers and trees.
+Early works reveal a creative interest in this beach as well as her mother’s gardens both of which later lead to Mandy’s various visual interpretations of flowers, trees, beaches and gardens.